vayun-mathur/Find-Family/README.md

 - Share current speed
 - Show how long person has been at place (saved or not)
 - Show location history
+- Temporary location sharing via link (opens in website)

 ### In progress:
 - Track any bluetooth device
-- Temporary location sharing via link (openable by web or by app)

 ### Todo:
 - Connect through Tor hidden service